-Challenge To deliver results without disruption to daily operations within an 8-week time frame.
+Challenge To deliver results without disruption to daily operations.
 Show results including reductions in volatile sludge, BOD, TSS, Ammonia, Phosphorous, improved PH and more, in a fully operational non-aerated lagoon of Brazeau County's choosing.
 To prove Waste Go is a viable and cost saving biological alternative to standard dredging and chemical additives, resulting in extended long-term lagoon health and functionality.
 Location Buck Creek is a hamlet in central Alberta, Canada within Brazeau County.[1]
 It is located 3 km (1.9 mi) west of Highway 22, approximately 106 km (66 mi) southwest of Edmonton.
 The number one cell receives daily wastewater from approximately 118 people and 3 septic trucks.